mdancho84/mdancho84.github.io/_posts/2018-04-18-keras-lstm-sunspots-time-series-prediction.md

 * The epochs are the total number of forward/backward pass iterations
 * Typically more improves model performance unless overfitting occurs at which time the validation accuracy/loss will not improve

 Taking this in, we can come up with a plan.
 We'll select a prediction of window 120 months (10 years) or the length of our test set.
-The best correlation occurs at 125, but this is not evenly divisble by the forecasting range.
+The best correlation occurs at 125, but this is not evenly divisible by the forecasting range.
 We could increase the forecast horizon, but this offers a minimal increase in autocorrelation.
 We can select a batch size of 40 units which evenly divides into the number of testing and training observations.
 We select time steps = 1, which is because we are only using one lag.
 Finally, we set `epochs = 300`, but this will need to be adjusted to balance the bias/variance tradeoff.

 {% highlight r %}